 Can I work?

 Yes, definitely!
-We encourage our clients to work and/or go to school.
-In the first few weeks, we want you to do the daily schedule as written, but in the Transition Phase (three to four weeks into the program), we encourage clients to attend the local college, and/or obtain a job in the community.
-Some of our clients work, others go to school, and others work while also going to school.
+We encourage our students to work and/or go to school.
+In the first few weeks, we want you to do the daily schedule as written, but in the Transition Phase (three to four weeks into the program), we encourage students to attend the local college, and/or obtain a job in the community.
+Some of our students work, others go to school, and others work while also going to school.
 We can also help with securing internships.

-Our current clients and graduates have enjoyed employment, as well as volunteer and/or internship opportunities with the following local institutions:
+Our current students and graduates have enjoyed employment, as well as volunteer and/or internship opportunities with the following local institutions:

 • Sedona Trolley Tours

 • United States Forest Service

 • Free to be Me Daycare